Transform 2020: Digital agenda for July 15 – July 17

 12:25 PM – 12:45 PM PT | Tech Showcase

-- Igor Jablovsky, CEO & Founder, Pryon; Augmented Intelligence: Automating AI model deployment
+- Igor Jablokov, CEO & Founder, Pryon; Augmented Intelligence: Automating AI model deployment

 - Mady Mantha, Senior AI Evangelist, Rasa.com; Empowering citizen developers in NLP & democratizing it for all makers in developer-friendly workflows